imagineeeinc/DOOM/docs/README.md

 Extra information on the develoment

 ### The Stack
-The app is built on node js with electron js to make ntive apps, it uses electron builder to build to native executables.
+The app is built on node js with electron js to make native apps, glasstron to make transparent windows, it uses electron builder to build to native executables.
 The app has been built on web technolgies and standards.
 It uses xterm js to emulate terminal in html, node-pty to open psuedo terminals in node js.

 ### Extra Notices
+- the window dosn't snap to sides on windows 10, this is due windows disabling aero snap on transparent windows (read more [here](https://github.com/AryToNeX/Glasstron/issues/172#issuecomment-907348311))
 - Any problems with xterm js or node-pty, do not make a issue in this project, make it in their official repo.
 - This is just a side project and not meant to be a mainstrem terminal emulator.